-The Beatles began their 14-date final tour with a concert at Chicago’s International Amphitheater, a venue they had previously played in September 1964.
+The Beatles began their 14-date final tour with two concerts at Chicago's International Amphitheater, a venue they had previously played in September 1964.

 The day before their final US tour began, The Beatles flew from London Airport to America.

 In the wake of John Lennon's comments that The Beatles were "more popular than Jesus", the South African Broadcasting Corporation issued a ban on The Beatles' records.